Donald Wilson (writer and producer): Later career

 In 1965, Wilson gave up his position as Head of Serials to concentrate on realising a long-held ambition of bringing The Forsyte Saga to the screen.
 Acting as both adapter and producer, Wilson created one of the BBC’s most popular and successful drama serials of all time, which was a huge hit on its eventual screening on BBC Two in 1967, and was quickly repeated on BBC One.
-Later, he acted as adapter and producer again on such prestigious costume dramas as The First Churchills (1969) and Anna Karenina (1977), and also worked for Anglia Television on their series Orson Welles Great Mysteries in 1973.
+He later acted as adapter and producer again on such prestigious costume dramas as The First Churchills (1969) and Anna Karenina (1977), and also worked for Anglia Television on their series Orson Welles Great Mysteries in 1973.

-Death

-After his work on Anna Karenina he retired to Gloucestershire, where he died at the age of 91 in March 2002.
+Personal life and death

+In 1938, Wilson married actress Helena Taylor; they had two daughters and were married until her death in 2000.

+In retirement, Wilson lived in Kingscote, Gloucestershire, and died from bronchopneumonia and heart failure at Standish Hospital in Standish, Gloucestershire, on 5 March 2002, at the age of 91.